rajyx/mongotop_exporter/README.md

 Permissions
 ---------------
-Mongodb user should have following rights:
+Mongodb user should have the following rights:
 ```
       {
          "role":"clusterMonitor",